-I evolved from a passionate young man into a renunciate.
-I grew into celibacy.
-I chose this path because it leads to freedom.
+I took the road less traveled.
+It led to freedom.
 To discipline the body's appetites takes discipline and strength.
-I covet strength and power over mind more than indulgence in the pleasures of the flesh.
+I covet strength and power over my mind more than indulgence in the pleasures of the flesh.

 Before taking this path, I followed the 14th Mindfulness Training as advocated by the Zen monk Thich Nhat Hanh: